rilindo/ex358_exam_primer/practice_exams/practice_exam_4_services.md

 - Install and startup on boot mariadb
 - Create database `mydb`
-- Create users `mydbadm` to allow access to just `mydb`
+- Create users `mydbadm` to allow access to just `mydb` with the password of `bending`

+After this, create the following manually:

-- Create table in `mydb` called `mytable` with `first_name` and `last_name` as the columns, with the third column being autocrement id.
+- Create table in `mydb` called `mytable` with `first_name` and `last_name` as varchar columns (60 and 120, respectively), with the third column being autoincrement interget `id`.

-Afterwards, add at least three test records manually with random names.
+- Add at least three test records manually with random names.

 6. Create playbook `mariadb-backup.yml` to do the following on `db01`: